 When reading files, a large one may cause problems such as won’t fit into memory.
 In this case, we might use

 with open("file.txt") as f: for i, line in enumerate(f): pass # process line i

 Note that for the

 i = n-1.

-enumerate() function is used to combine a traversable data object (such as a list, tuple, or string) into an index sequence, listing data and data subscripts at the same time, which is generally used in the
+enumerate() function is used to combine an iterable data object (such as a list, tuple, or string) into an index sequence.
+It lists data and data subscripts simultaneously, which will be used in the